 Oliver van Hecke

-Beyond infectious diseases and the major antibiotic challenge, my other interests are varied and stem from my work as a generalist in the community.
-These have included chronic pain and its wider influence on multi-morbidity and poor health, and the use of medical chaperones in general practice.
+Beyond infectious diseases and the major antibiotic challenge, my other research interests include chronic pain and its wider influence on multi-morbidity and poor health, and the use of medical chaperones in general practice.

 Member, NIHR Community Healthcare MIC (MedTech and In vitro diagnostics Co-operative) (2018-current)

 Member of Council, British Society of Antimicrobial Chemotherapy (2018-current)

 Department ambassador, Society for Academic Primary Care (SAPC) (2017-current)